Repertoire and Turnaround times (last updated 17 Jul 2013)

 For routine histology specimens the tissue must be placed in an adequate sized container together with at least five times its volume of 10% formal saline (this is supplied to the operating theatres, clinics and wards) in order to ensure adequate fixation.
 To ensure patient safety, the specimen must be labelled with the patient's name, hospital number and date of birth and be accompanied by a request form with all details completed, including the signature of the requesting clinician and a location for the return of the report.
 Failure to provide this information will result in the sample being delayed and it may be returned to sender.
 Similarly, failure to provide adequate clinical information may mean that the scope of the specimen report is limited, as the reporting pathologist does not have all the facts of the case.

-Small biopsies (e.g. needle and endoscopy specimens) fix rapidly and a result will usually be available within 48hrs of receipt.
+As a rule small biopsies (e.g. needle and endoscopy specimens) fix rapidly and a result will usually be available within 48hrs of receipt, however, this cannot be guaranteed.
 Larger specimens need to be fixed for 2 or 3 days before examination can begin, and reports on these cases will normally be written several days after receipt of the specimen.
 More complicated cases requiring special investigations may take longer to report.

-If a rapid result is required on any specimen please contact a pathologist the specimen is sent and mark the request form 'Urgent'.
+If a clinically urgent result is required please contact a pathologist (01622 227463) and mark the request form 'Urgent'.

-Red/orange stickers (‘dots’) must be attached to the specimen request forms for all known or suspected cancer cases to clearly identify these to the laboratory.
+Red/orange stickers (‘dots’) must be attached to the specimen request forms for all patients on a a “Cancer Pathway” to clearly identify these to the laboratory.